waynehartman/PromiseKit/_posts/2018-02-12-PromiseKit-6.0-Released.md

 even though there is the much better `Promise(resolver:)` intializer that fits this syntax exactly.

-Still this would happen, and even though almost always you'd catch it, and almost always it would not be a bug, we had situations where it got to production due to Swift type inference hiding the mis-identification of the type from us.
+When this happened you’d almost always spot it, however we had situations where it got to production due to Swift type inference hiding the mis-identification of the type from us.

 So we removed it.
 So now if you need a resolved promise use: